USFWS/secas/blueprint.md

 ### Known issues

-Here are the known issues identified in Draft Southeast Blueprint 4.0:
+Here are the known issues identified in Southeast Blueprint 4.0:

 - Open water areas in the Chesapeake Bay and nearshore marine areas of Virginia are underprioritized.
 There was no available layer depicting where the analysis area ended for Nature’s Network in this area of Virginia.
 This resulted in some areas that should be NoData classified as 0.
 - Corridors are underprioritized in the western part of the SECAS geography since only the South Atlantic, North Atlantic, Appalachian, and Florida Blueprint inputs formally include corridors.
 Work is underway in the Middle South (formerly Gulf Coastal Plains and Ozarks) subregion to create a hubs and corridors layer, but the data was not available in time for this Blueprint release.